fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ServiceBus/vTrue/New-AzureRmServiceBusQueueAuthorizationRule.md

 # New-AzureRmServiceBusQueueAuthorizationRule

 ## SYNOPSIS
-Creates a new authorization rule for the specified Service Bus queue.
+Creates an authorization rule for the specified Service Bus queue.

 ## SYNTAX